yorgo335/project3/README.md

 in front end since for example refreshing /store if I used /store in backend, it would end up loading the /store of the backend which was on port 3000 instead of the front end on port 5173

-I didn't use redux here as it has no use for me now since I can directly fetch from database the needed data do note I kept redux because I can use it for things like a shopping cart for example but my apology I couldn't add said feature as I am finding it difficult to make time between my senior Univerisity Project and this project
+I didn't use redux here as it has no use for me now since I can directly fetch from database the needed data (products data) do note I kept redux because I can use it for things like a shopping cart for example but my apology I couldn't add said feature as I am finding it difficult to make time between my senior Univerisity Project and this project